sasmohaimeed/GAT-SQL/README.md

 table.json

 database.zip // because it is too large and we cannot upload it to GitHub.
-Therefore, you can take it from the SParC database official website https://yale-lily.github.io/sparc
+Therefore, you can take it from the SParC dataset official website https://yale-lily.github.io/sparc

 For the other type of prompts, you can edit the cell related to the construction of the prompt.